 For MVS, the identifier distinguishes one I/O configuration from another.
-The system operator may use the identifier to select an I/O configuration during IPL processing.
+The system operator may use the identifier to select an I/O configuration while loading the system from the system control frame.

 Rules for coding input statements are in "Coding Rules for Input Statements" on page 5-2.